A. Solomon’s arrangements with Hiram of Tyre.

 b.
 Then Solomon sent to Hiram: “According to Josephus, copies of such a letter along with Hiram’s reply were preserved in both Hebrew and Tyrian archives and were extant in his day (Antiquities, 8.2.8).”
 (Dilday)

 c.
-You know how my father David could not build a house for the name of the Lord his God: This means that David told Hiram spiritual things, things that one might think Hiram could not understand or be interested in.
+You know how my father David could not build a house for the name of the Lord his God: This means that David told Hiram spiritual things, things that one might think Hiram could not understand or had interest in.
 In some ways, David spoke to Hiram as if Hiram were already an Israelite.

 i.
 This chapter deals with Solomon’s work in obtaining the materials to build the temple.
 Yet David was so interested in this work that he had already gathered many of the supplies needed to build the temple (2 Chronicles 22:4).